PlanktoScope/PlanktoScope/documentation/docs/operation/networking.md

 Once your PlanktoScope is connected to an existing Wi-Fi network, you should try to access it via your PlanktoScope's machine-specific mDNS URL, which has format `http://pkscope-{machine-name}.local`.
 Note that this may fail if your Wi-Fi network has restrictive firewall settings, in which case you will only be able to connect to your PlanktoScope directly via Ethernet cable.
 Note also that this URL only works if your device and web browser both support mDNS.

+### Check your PlanktoScope's MAC addresses

+If you need to check the MAC addresses of your PlanktoScope's network interfaces, you can open an auto-generated report of MAC addresses at `/run/mac-address.yml`, for example by opening the file viewer at <http://planktoscope.local/admin/fs/files/run/mac-addresses.yml>.
+That file viewer is also linked to from your PlanktoScope's landing page, in a link named "MAC address viewer" in the "For advanced users" section of the landing page.

+Usually you will only care about the MAC addresses for `wlan0` or `eth0`, which are the built-in Wi-Fi module and Ethernet port of the PlanktoScope's embedded Raspberry Pi computer, respectively.
+If you connect additional network adapters (such as a USB Wi-Fi dongle, an Ethernet-to-USB adapter, or a phone in USB tethering mode), then you may also see additional network interfaces named something like `wlan1`, `eth1`, or `usb0` around two minutes later.

+Every two minutes, your PlanktoScope will refresh the list of MAC addresses, in case you connect any new network adapters to your PlanktoScope or disconnect any network adapters.

 ## Connect your client device to the internet while your PlanktoScope is not connected to the internet